Fare9/KUNAI-static-analyzer/kunai-lib/README.md

     * DEX/: code for analysis of DEX files.
         * parser/: parser of DEX format.
         * DVM/: different enums and utilities for managing the Dalvik types.
+        * analysis/: sources of the different analysis for DEX format.
 * include/: all the .hpp and .def files.
     * Kunai/: headers of Kunai library.
         * Utils/: different header of utilities.
         * DEX/: headers for DEX analysis.
             * parser/
             * DVM/
+            * analysis/
 * unit-tests: code for doing unit testing.
 * externals: dependencies from Kunai library.